-In order to assess the performance benefits from the use of the hybrid system, we have conducted experiments to compare the method against the case where a single neural network is used a classification component instead of the hybrid system.
-More specifically the same network architecture was used but the rule based component was left out.
-The performance of this system at a sensitivity level of 0.90 was 4.25 false positive clusters per image (Table 4).
-The $A_z$ area under ROC curve area is 0.825 (Fig. 9).
-Obviously these results are much worse than those obtained with the proposed hybrid classification system.
+a The performance of a single network without rules employment is presented as well.

+the same network architecture was used but the rule-based component was left out.
+The performance of this system at a sensitivity level of 0.90 was 4.25 false positive clusters per image (Table 2).
+The total number of ROIs has been classified as 102 TP, 163 TN, 170 FP and 11 FN cases.
+The $A_z$ area under ROC curve area is 0.825 (Fig. 7).
+Obviously these results are inferior to those obtained with the proposed hybrid classification system.